Equidistribution of Hodge loci II: The pull-push form

 \subsubsection{The symmetric case}

-When $K= G^\theta$ is a maximal compact subgroup of $G$, a theorem of É.Cartan \cite{cartan} states that all $G$-invariant forms on $G/K$ are closed.
+When $K= G^\theta$ is a maximal compact subgroup of $G$, a theorem of Élie Cartan \cite{cartan} states that all $G$-invariant forms on $G/K$ are closed.
 Hence the exterior derivative is trivial on $\Omega^\bullet(G/K)^G$ and we have isomorphisms:

 In other words, a $G$-invariant form on $G/K$ is completely characterized by the cohomology class of the corresponding form on $G_U/K$.\\

 This property does not hold for more general homogeneous spaces.
 In the next section we will see however that it remains true on Mumford--Tate domains when restricting to a variation of Hodge structure.